Army deploys troops to Denkyira-Obuasi over lynching of Captain - Myjoyonline.com - Nigeria Today

 Myjoyonline.com

 Scores of armed military personnel have been deployed to Denkyira-Obuasi in the Central Region as they mount a search for residents said to have lynched the Captain in charge of the area.
-Capt M.A Mahama of the 5 Battalion of Infantry is said to have …
+Thirty-Five (35) Men and Two Officers have been dispatched to …

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.